a-l-h/splunk-app-proper-alerts/doc/review.rst

 .. image:: img/inventory_panel_1.png
    :align: center

-Some filters can be used to narrow down displayed alerts while the ℹ️ button is a reminder of Alert Checks (link).
+Some filters can be used to narrow down displayed alerts.

+The ℹ️ button is a reminder of Alert Checks (link).

 **Table details**